aws-neuron/aws-neuron-sdk/docs/tutorial-tensorflow-neuron-compile-infer.md

  # Prepare SavedModel for uploading to Inf1 instance
 shutil.make_archive('./resnet50_neuron', 'zip', WORKSPACE, 'resnet50_neuron')
 ```
 3.2.
-Run the compilation, which will take a few minutes on c5.4xlarge.
-The SavedModel is zipped as `resnet50_neuron.zip` in local directory:
+Run the compilation script, which will take a few minutes on c5.4xlarge.
+At the end of script execution, the compiled SavedModel is zipped as `resnet50_neuron.zip` in local directory:
 ```bash
 python compile_resnet50.py
 ```